sylhare/NestJS/README.md

-# Typescript-seed
+# Nest JS Experimentation

-Seed project for typescript.
-Use this repository as a template for your typescript projects.
+Try creating a new NestJS project from template using: `nest new example -p npm`.

 ## Getting Started